kinfkongorg/KataGo/README.md

 Katagomo

-Wait until May 5, because I'm busy now.
+Wait until May 6, because I'm busy now.
+Maybe opensourced on May 10

 Lizzie-yzy(a graphical interface of Go AIs) support it.

-QQ group : 1049389629 (the answer to enter the group is "三三四四长连")
+QQ group : 1049389629 (the answer to enter the group HAS CHANGED, NOT "三三四四长连")

 email : 2658628026@qq.com

+Tonight(2020.5.5) I will publish a Chinese version(because I'm too busy and have no time to write an English instruction recent days)